dotnet/coreclr/Documentation/building/freebsd-instructions.md

 Compile an App
 ==============

 Now you need a Hello World application to run.
-You can write your own if you'd like.
+You can write your own, if you'd like.
 Personally, I'm partial to the one on corefxlab which will draw Tux for us.

 ```sh
 janhenke@freebsd-frankfurt:~/coreclr-demo/packages % cd ~/coreclr-demo/runtime